 Since 1986, the Wellness Health Center has continually grown through the use of federal and state grants.
 It started as available one morning per week, & is now three mornings per week with an additional three hours of community nursing per week.
 It is recognized as a model throughout the aging network.
 In 2007, the Council received the Innovator of the Year Award from Massachusetts Councils on Aging for their wellness programming.
 Open Monday - Thursday 8 a.m. - 3 p.m. & Friday 8 a.m. -2 p.m.

 In 1981, the Senior Times newsletter was printed for the first time.
 In October, 1987, the practice of mailing the newsletter to every elder household began.
-Almost 10,000 copies are sent on a bimonthly basis.
-The RiverMills Reminder contains all of the current & upcoming events & news from the senior center, designed diligently by the Program Technician here at RiverMills.
+IN November the name was changed to RiverMills Reminder and it contains all of the current & upcoming events & news from the senior center, designed diligently by the Program Technician here at RiverMills.

 Meal Site ProgramSince 1990 RiverMills Center has served as a congregate meal site for WestMass Elder Care.
 Lunches are served Monday through Friday at 11:30 a.m. in the Garden Room.
-A donation of $2.25 per meal is required.
-A team of volunteers serves the meals, which on average draws 75 diners daily.
+A donation of $3.00 per meal is required.
+A team of volunteers serves the meals and started preparing them onsite.

 Senior Companion Program

 "Grandparents as Parents" ProgramIn 1995, the council received a small Incentive Grant to start the Grandparents as Parents Program.
 A Brookdale Foundation Group Grant provided for an additional two years of funding as well as training.
 In 1999 the Executive Office of Elder Affairs, with assistance by Senator Michael Knapik, provided $20,000 to further develop this program which is still continues today.

 The Council received their first van through the PVTA in 1989.
-The Council now operates two vans & four cars to provide transportation to the center for: activities, services to other locations within the city, & neighboring medical facilities.
+The Council now operates two vans & six cars to provide transportation to the center for: activities, services to other locations within the city, & neighboring medical facilities.
 The city provides two part-time paid drivers.
-A pool of 15 volunteer drivers provide about 11,000 rides each year.
+A pool of 6 volunteer drivers provide about 11,000 rides each year.